dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/user-guide/getting-started.md

 Let's start by creating a console application which demonstrates how to use the minimum code to detect and normalize a document from an picture of it.

-> You can <a href="https://github.com/Dynamsoft/document-normalizer-c-cpp-samples/tree/main/Samples/C%2B%2B/HelloWorld" target="_blank">download the entire source code from here</a>.
+> You can <a href="https://github.com/Dynamsoft/document-normalizer-c-cpp-samples/tree/main/Samples/HelloWorld/NormalizeAnImage" target="_blank">download the entire source code from here</a>.

 ### Create a New Project

 - For Windows

 1. Open Visual Studio.
-Go to "File > New > Project..." or click "Create a new project" on the starting page, choose "Console App", create a new Empty Project and set the Project name as `DDNCPPSample`.
+Go to "File > New > Project..." or click "Create a new project" on the starting page, choose "Console App", create a new Empty Project and set the Project name as `NormalizeAnImage`.

-2. Add a new source file named `DDNCPPSample.cpp` into the project.
+2. Add a new source file named `NormalizeAnImage.cpp` into the project.

 - For Linux

-1. Create a new source file named `DDNCPPSample.cpp` and place it into the folder `[INSTALLATION FOLDER]/Samples`.
+1. Create a new source file named `NormalizeAnImage.cpp` and place it into the folder `[INSTALLATION FOLDER]/Samples/HelloWorld/NormalizeAnImage`.

 ### Include the Library

-1. Add headers and libs in `DDNCPPSample.cpp`.
+1. Add headers and libs in `NormalizeAnImage.cpp`.

     ```cpp
     #include <iostream>
     #include <string>
-    #include "[INSTALLATION FOLDER]/Include/DynamsoftLicense.h"
     #include "[INSTALLATION FOLDER]/Include/DynamsoftCaptureVisionRouter.h"
-    #include "[INSTALLATION FOLDER]/Include/DynamsoftDocumentNormalizer.h"

     using namespace std;
     using namespace dynamsoft::license;